WalterAgooGalicinao/MyFirstWebApplication/README.md

   }
 }
 ```
-## Status Checks
+## Deployment Status
 These status checks can be seen beside the latest commit that have been made.
-<p align="center">✓ - Deployment Done</p>
+For reference:
+Deployment Ongoing - •
+Deployment Done - ✓

 ## Author